tishachawla-jg/SEC-EDGAR_Analysis_App/README.md

 - **Gemini-Pro**: A comprehensive data analysis and insights LLM suited for our RAG app.
 Offers free access up to a certain number of requests.
 Additionally, I explored other open-source LLMs like StabilityAI, Camel-AI, and Zephyr 7B.
 Gemini-Pro provides versatile output formats, including structured JSON/tabular data and well-tuned text analysis, making it highly suitable for our app.

+-**Plotly**: Plotly provides interactive and customizable visualizations for our app after converting .json responses to a dataframe.

 - **Streamlit**: Enables easy deployment and offers robust visualization features.

 **NOTE** - Text Analysis of LLM can be accessed from the pdf 'INSIGHTS WITH TEXT RESPONSES'.